djcapelis/atomic-ring/README.md

 ### int aring_init(struct atomic_ring * aring, unsigned int size)
 This function initializes the atomic ring pointed to by `aring`, with the capacity specified by `size`.
 Size cannot exceed the maximum value able to be represented by an `unsigned int` on the platform.

-This function is not thread safe and can only be used once, in one thread, to initialize one atomic ring.
+This function is not thread safe and should only be used to initialize an atomic ring once.

 This function returns:
 * 0, on success.
 * -1, if an error happened during the creation of the ring.
 There are very few circumstances which could cause this.
 The code in `aring_init` returns immediately on an error.
-This means that on platforms that support errno it will likely be preserved and perror() can be called to determine what went wrong.
+This means that on platforms that support `errno` it will likely be preserved and `perror()` can be called to determine what went wrong.

 ### int aring_give(struct atomic_ring * aring, void * item)
 This function adds a pointer to `item` to the atomic ring specified by `aring`.
 This function should only ever be called by a single thread (commonly called the producer thread) for each atomic ring.
 Calling this function from any other thread is unsafe.